Community coronavirus updates

 - Or, you can call the Respiratory Symptom Screening Clinic telehealth hotline at 307-233-7288.
 You will be evaluated by a registered nurse, and will be asked several questions regarding your symptoms and COVID-19 screening history.

 - You will then be able to set video telehealth appointments with a medical provider to treat your respiratory illness or symptoms, receive medical advice, or be referred to the Respiratory Symptom Screening Clinic or another level of care.

-- The hotline is open from 8 a.m. to 5 p.m.
-Monday through Friday.
-It is for Natrona County patients only.
+- The hotline is open from 8 a.m. to 8 p.m. every day and is available for patients anywhere in Wyoming.

 - You may also report to the physical location of the Respiratory Symptom Screening Clinic at 245 S. Fenway St., but calling ahead is appreciated.
 The clinic number is 233-0291.
 The clinic is open from 8 a.m. to 8 p.m. every day, and will help screen, evaluate and treat respiratory symptoms.

 - If you are suffering respiratory distress or another medical emergency, please call 911.